yiisoft/router/README.md

 }
 ```

-Current route arguments could be obtained the following:
+Current route arguments could be obtained as follows:

 ```php
 use Yiisoft\Router\CurrentRouteInterface;